Intern - Systems Neurobiology Laboratory, Dr. Kay Tye

 - High School Diploma or equivalent work experience

-- Undergraduate coursework in life sciences or equivalent work experience
+- Undergraduate major in neuroscience or equivalent coursework

 SKILLS AND ABILITIES

 - Punctual, meticulous and rigorous in completing an assigned task.

 - Demonstrated knowledge and experience with computers, both Windows and Linux operating systems.

 - Experience using python based open sourced video processing tools such as AlphaTracker and DLC.

 - Proven organizational and time management skills to successfully set priorities, meet established deadlines and recognize new problems with changing priorities and interruptions.

 - Highly organized, effective at multitasking and adept at juggling changing priorities.